The science

 DOI: 10.1017/S1041610211002511

-Systematic review of B12 deficiency and cognitive decline, establishing the importance of early detection and correction.
+Systematic review of B12 deficiency and cognitive decline, establishing the importance of early detection.

 Calder PC.
 (2017).
 Omega-3 fatty acids and inflammatory processes: from molecules to man.
 Biochemical Society Transactions, 45(5), 1105–1115.